CodingExplored/coinbase-bot/README.md

 ## 📌 Notes

 - Make sure the secret in the request matches the one your bot expects.
+(Change SUPER_SECRET_KEY to your own)